 There were a series of events that got me started in Podcasting.
 First, I bought a Stereo Receiver from a local electronics store, which I turned out not to need.
 Feeling sorry for the salesman, I traded it in for a Creative Zen MP3 player.
 Now I had a player with quite a lot of memory in it and all kinds of features. so what could I do with it?
 I started collecting all sorts of things to listen to and I discovered Podcasts.
 I started working with an aggregator, which is something that collects Podcasts.
 It just polls them from your list of preferences and downloads them.

 I started to refine my interests.
-I liked documentaries, so Radio Netherlands was a natural for that at that time and the BBC, of course.
+I liked documentaries, so Radio Netherlands was a natural for that at that in 2005 and the BBC, of course.
 Some BBC programs and many CBC programs, like Quirks and Quarks, are available as Podcasts.

 Back to Podcasts - I discovered WNYC's Morning Stories, Mark Blevis, National Public Radio and all kinds of things.
 Then I got into vintage radio programs.
 I discovered that listening to Charlie McCarthy and Fibber McGee and Tallulah Bankhead and Bob Hope was fun.
 I felt like I was back in time in a place where I was quite safe and some of the bad things that were happening now weren't happening any more, back to a more innocent time.

 I have lived a longish life.
-I'm was 71 when I wrote this and Im now 80 and gaining.
+I'm was 71 when I wrote this and I'm now 81 and gaining.
 I've had some interesting times.
 I've lived in the Canadian north and Chatham, Ontario, and Detroit and New York City.
-Now I'm back in Toronto.
+Now, I'm back in Toronto.
 I combined my experiences to tell stories about my life, hopefully in an interesting manner.
 It's my audio-biography to share with my daughter, my family, friends and perfect strangers who stop by and listen in.